Page contents

 Care and Repair services

-Available throughout Scotland, Care and Repair services provide support for people who are over 60 years old and/or people living with a disability.
+Throughout Scotland, Care and Repair services provide support for people who are over 60 years old and/or people living with a disability.
 They are able to offer help and advice for people who own their own home, are renting privately or are part of a crofting household.

 Care and Repair services are managed by local companies, meaning that the services offered may differ depending on where in Scotland you live.